penguinland/visual_diff/README.md

 ![screenshot of the tool in use](./screenshots/boilerplate.png)

+The main program is `visual_diff.py`.
+You can either specify 1 or 2 different filenames containing source code as arguments to it.
+With 2 files, it compares one to the other; with only 1 file it compares the file to itself.

+Each file is treated as a sequence of lexical tokens.
+A token is the smallest semantic piece of a program; tokens include keywords like "if" and "for", parentheses, variable names, etc. We then generate an image, in which the pixel in row i and column j is set if the ith token from the first file and the jth token from the second file are equal.
+All string literals are considered equal regardless of their contents; all literal numbers are considered equal, too.

+When you run the program, a graphical user interface will open up in which you can explore the image.
+Use the scroll wheel to zoom in and out, click-and-drag to pan around, and mouse around the image to explore the code.
+Quit with control-Q or control-W. The intention is for the GUI to be very similar to Google Maps, OpenStreetMap, or other map exploration interfaces.

+Below the map are two snippets of code, indicating which token(s) your mouse is currently pointing to.
+The top snippet indicates the code for the row that your mouse is on, and the bottom snippit is for the column.
+In large images, as you zoom out, multiple tokens will be combined into single pixels in the image, and multiple tokens will be highlighted in these snippets.

 ## Prerequisites
 You'll need [Tcl/Tk bindings](https://docs.python.org/3/library/tkinter.html)
 for Python.
 This might require installing something outside of your virtual